Here’s where COVID cases are on the rise again - NewsBreak

 Cases are up roughly 60% in New York City and have doubled in Washington, D.C., according to an analysis from The New York Times.
 The Times notes new cases are increasing in Colorado, Vermont, Rhode Island, Alaska, and New York.

 This comes following two months of case declines.
 The average number of daily cases in the U.S. is hovering around 30,000 after a height of more than 800,000 in January.
 According to New York Times stats, cases, hospitalizations, and deaths have all declined nationwide over the last two weeks.
-Hospitalizations are now at the lowest point they’ve been since the first few weeks of the pandemic.Dr.
-Mendoza: New COVID variant is ‘not as serious’
+Hospitalizations are now at the lowest point they’ve been since the first few weeks of the pandemic.How to update COVID-19 vaccines?
+US experts wrestle with finding answer

 The increase in the Northeast is being blamed on the BA.2 subvariant.
 Last month, WHO confirmed it was now the dominant variant around the world .
 At one point in March, it accounted for 75% of coronavirus cases globally.